darkelement1987/spotamon/README.md

 #### Install
 - Create Database,
 - Connect to DB in config and load site, on first load it will auto create tables.
+- Set `/userpics/` folder permissions to 777 / 757

 #### Default Login
 Username: admin<br>